 More information about CSP can be found here >>

-You can see what a site’s CSP is by:
+To see what a site’s CSP is, follow these instructions:

-- Clicking the request of the main page (probably the first request)
+- Click the request of the main page (probably the first request)

-- It will be listed under Content-Security-Policy in the Headers tab
+- The CSP will be listed under “content-security-policy” in the Headers tab

 Technical Deep Dive